-The index is an external and independent assessment that may be used as a basis for reform and serve as a tool to identify where to concentrate efforts.
-The GI's comprehensive 'model answer' section allows it to be easily used for measuring change over time.
-Additionally, TI UK's Defence and Security Programme has developed a range of tools to assist defence organisations reduce the risk of corruption through a variety of steps, including training and capacity building.
-For more information, visit TI DSP's website.

-The Norwegian Agency for Public Management and

-eGovernment (Difi) has developed a comprehensive tool to identify the risks of corruption/unethical behaviour in defence sector institutions.
-The Difi assessment tool with benchmarks is based on a total of 260 questions, covering nine topical areas: parliamentary oversight, anti-corruption policies, specialised anti-corruption bodies, conflicts of interest, freedom of access to information and transparency of defence budgets, internal and external audit, ombudsman institutions, public procurement and asset disposal, and human resources management.
+As a rigorous evidence-based assessment of the institutional controls of a country's defence and related security sector, the GDI has a crucial role to play in driving global defence reform and improving defence governance.
+The Index is a useful tool for governments seeking to improve their integrity protocols.
+It is also a platform to share good practice with civil society, oversight institutions, international organisations, and the media- identifying where they need to push for change in the sector.
+Additionally, TI-DS has developed a range of tools to assist defence organisations reduce the risk of corruption through a variety of steps, including the 'Interventions Anti-Corruption Guidance'.
+For more information, visit TI-DS's website.
+The former Norwegian Agency for Public Management and Government (Difi) developed a comprehensive tool to identify the risks of corruption/unethical behaviour in defence and related security sector institutions.
+The Difi assessment tool with benchmarks which has now been adopted by CIDS as part of Criteria for Good Governance is based on a total of 260 questions, covering nine topical areas: parliamentary oversight, anti-corruption policies, specialised anti-corruption bodies, conflicts of interest, freedom of access to information and transparency of defence budgets, internal and external audit, ombudsman institutions, public procurement and asset disposal, and human resources management.
 The benchmark guidelines use the standards embedded in a large number of international conventions and agreements as the basis for assessing the status of a given country's integrity system.
 Thus, the assessment allows us to evaluate the extent to which these standards are institutionalised in the country in question.
 Based on those findings, it is possible to identify major gaps between the normative standards and their actual extent of institutionalisation and implementation; and propose measures to address these shortcomings.